Aldol condensation: Mechanism

+Base-catalyzed aldol condensation

+The mechanism for base-catalyzed aldol condensation can be seen in the image below.

+The process begins when a free hydroxide (strong base) strips the highly acidic proton at the alpha carbon of the aldehyde.
+This deprotonation causes the electrons from the C–H bond to shift and create a new C–C pi bond.
+The new pi bond then acts as a nucleophile and attacks the remaining aldehyde in the solution, resulting in the formation of a new C–C bond and regeneration of the base catalyst.
+In the second part of the reaction, the presence of base leads to elimination of water and formation of a new C–C pi bond.
+The product is referred to as the aldol condensation product.

+Acid-catalyzed aldol condensation

+The mechanism for acid-catalyzed aldol condensation can be seen in the image below.

 Crossed aldol condensation

 A crossed aldol condensation is a result of two dissimilar carbonyl compounds containing α-hydrogen(s) undergoing aldol condensation.
 Ordinarily, this leads to four possible products as either carbonyl compound can act as the nucleophile and self-condensation is possible, which makes a synthetically useless mixture.
 However, this problem can be avoided if one of the compounds does not contain an α-hydrogen, rendering it non-enolizable.
 In an aldol condensation between an aldehyde and a ketone, the ketone acts as the nucleophile, as its carbonyl carbon does not possess high electrophilic character due to the +I effect and steric hindrance.
 Usually, the crossed product is the major one.
 Any traces of the self-aldol product from the aldehyde may be disallowed by first preparing a mixture of a suitable base and the ketone and then adding the aldehyde slowly to the said reaction mixture.
 Using too concentrated base could lead to a competing Cannizzaro reaction.